 The mall outside is a hive of activity with tiny stalls selling all sorts of items from cheap batteries, alarm clocks, lighters and a whole host of other bizarre looking articles.
 Tuk-Tuk drivers are all over the place offering to take you anywhere around the city at over-rated prices.
 Otherwise, it can be a thrilling experience.

 Central World Plaza was formally called the World Trade Center.
 It's the second largest shopping complex in Southeast Asia situated in one of Bangkok's busiest shopping precinct at the Ratchaprarop intersection in the Pathum Wan District.
 It measures a total of 1,024,000 square metres with the actual shopping section measuring 550,000 square metres.
 The biggest complex is in the Philippines.

 Lifestyle mega-store ZEN is an upmarket department store that occupies seven levels with a floor space 50,000 square metres.
-A modern 15 screen cinema complex named SF World Cinema is located on the eight floor and a number of Thai cinema premieres are held there every year including Bangkok's International Film Festival.
-It also houses some first-class luxury theaters.
+A modern 15-screen cinema complex named SF World Cinema is located on the eighth floor and a number of Thai cinema premieres are held there every year including Bangkok's International Film Festival.
+It also houses some first-class luxury theatres.

 For a truly electrifying shopping experience in Bangkok, you should try to visit as many of the markets as you possibly can.
 Not only do the markets here mimic an intrinsic and fundamental part of city life, but they also invite you into a world of unimaginable magnetism and amazement.

 But much more than this, these markets provide the perfect opportunity for you to enjoy a close encounter with some really wonderful sites, sounds and smells, synonymous with the type of lively ambience you'd come to expect from such great places.

 But before you start your day, you may want to focus your attention on one particular area at a time.
 This way you can explore your chosen market in depth.
 Be aware that there are a vast variety of markets out there.